visrealm/finalgrom99/README.md

 ### Software

+#### Pre-built firmware

+Firmware for the ATmega 328p is included: [avr/finalgrom.hex](avr/finalgrom.hex).

+To apply the pre-built firmware, run the following:

+    $ avrdude -p m328p -c usbasp -U flash:w:finalgrom.hex

+Additionally, you need to program the lower fuse bits of the 328P so that it runs at 8 Mhz:

+    $ avrdude -p m328p -c usbasp -U lfuse:w:0xe2:m

+Once the ATmega 328p firmware is applied, you can use it to update the CPLD.

+* Copy [updates/firmware.pld](updates/firmware.pld) to a compatible SDCard as UPDATE.PLD.
+* Insert the SDCard into your FinalGROM99.
+* Boot your TI-99 with the FInalGROM inserted and it will update the CPLD.
+* The FinalFROM99 LED  should flash continuously for around 10 seconds.
+* Once completed, turn off your TI-99, remove the SDCard and delete UPDATE.PLD if it's still there.
+* Fill your SDCard with TI-99 ROMS and you're all set :)

+### Build from source

 The firmware for the ATmega 328P consists of two components.
 The `avr/` folder contains the microcontroller logic for accessing the SD card, generating the image browser, loading the selected image, and controlling